armory/documentation/_release_notes/armoryspinnaker_v2.5.0.md

 * The ECS `Configure Cluster Deployment` wizard is broken in this release.
 * Igor and Clouddriver do not properly import `armory-commons` in this release.
 As a result, these services will fail to start when `Vault Secrets` are enabled.
 * SAML timeout cannot be overridden in this release
+* This version of Armory Spinnaker includes an older version of `deck-kayenta` modules.

-Please upgrade to `Armory Spinnaker 2.5.3`
+Please upgrade to `Armory Spinnaker 2.5.5`

 ## Highlighted Updates
 ### Armory